-Education Specialists and support staff: Students with IEP's have a full range of Specialized Academic Support and supplementary services such as speech and language, occupational therapy, deaf and hard of hearing services, and vocational training, and paraprofessional staff.
+Education Specialists and support staff: Students with IEP's have a full range of Specialized Academic Support and supplementary services such as speech and language, occupational therapy, deaf and hard of hearing services, vocational training, and paraprofessional staff.

-Tutoring: Tutoring is now offered 4 days per week after school with a math instructor.
+Tutoring: Tutoring is now offered 4 days per week after school with certificated instructors.